 The more material you provide to your editor, the more detailed your instructions will need to be.
 With clear guidance on your objectives, an experienced editor will be happy to be self-directing.
 That said, complex productions will inevitably require more rounds of feedback and alterations, and a greater amount of ‘decision making’ time— for both the editor and you.

 Do you require animated graphics?
 Many professional video editors are also able produce sophisticated graphics (but, if you’re looking to produce a video solely comprised of graphics, you’d be wise to engage the services of a dedicated Motion Graphics Designer).
 However, the time required to create a minute of motion graphics could well be considerably greater than the time to edit a minute of video.
 If graphics sequences require bespoke artwork, or the research and purchase of stock illustrations, this will require additional time.

 Are you supplying music and a narration track?
 An experienced video editor will have a good ‘feel’ for selecting the most appropriate library music tracks and voice artists— but again, even if the finished video is only a minute long, you will still need to allow time for the editor to locate just the right track and voice artist.

 Tom Vaughan-Mountford is an expert in TV advertising and the production of YouTube video marketing.
 He has more than twenty years’ experience in production and post-production for broadcasters, major advertising agencies, and name-brands.
-He is a regular writer on the media industry, an author, and a columnist for Brand Chief Magazine.
+He is a regular writer on the media industry, and author of the Focal Press book ‘Managing a Video Production Company’.
 Tom is a senior creative at JMS Group, a Norwich video production company.
 You can follow Tom on Twitter @tomontv and Instagram @tomvaughanmountford